Skip to content

 Downloading BSD Router Project images

-Download BSDRP serial image (prevent to have to use an X display) on Sourceforge.
+Download the BSDRP serial image (to avoid needing an X display) from SourceForge.

-More information on these BSDRP lab scripts available on How to build a BSDRP router lab.
+More information on the BSDRP lab scripts is available in How to build a BSDRP router lab.

 Setting-up a virtual lab with 4 VM(s):